evrimulgen/30daysofReactNative/README.md

 It’s a project in which you create at least 30 working modules/apps using React Native.

 The target it to get hands on experience with React Native ASAP.
-React Native has a good and healthy ecosystem.

 ## Motivation/Inspiration 🤯 👏